NoBlackBoxes/LastBlackBox/site/README.md

    - Depth 01: (LBB-101) - *Bootcamp, ENB, Build a Brain, Own Phone*
    - Depth 10: (LBB-201) - *SWC-GCNU PhD*
    - Depth 11: (LBB-301) - *The Last Black Box*
-- Each **session** opens a set of LBB "black boxes" by guiding student progress through a sequence of topics described in the sessio *README* file.
+- Each **session** opens a set of LBB "black boxes" by guiding student progress through a sequence of **topics** described in the session *README* file.
-- Each **topic** is composed of a sequence of **lessons** with **tasks** for the student to complete in order to progress to the next lesson.
+- Each **topic** presents a sequence of video and text instructions with **tasks** for the student to complete in order to progress to the next topic.
-- Each *session* concludes with a *project*, the outcome of which the student must submit to certify completion.
+- Each **session** concludes with a *project*, the outcome of which the student must submit to certify completion.

 ```markdown
 # Course Title : Session Number - Name